-Thanksgiving day closings
+Thanksgiving Day closings

 SCHOOLS

-Jacksonville/North Pulaski: School is out of session, and offices are closed Thursday and Friday.
+Jacksonville North Pulaski: School is out of session, and offices are closed today and Friday.

 TRANSIT